gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 ### Needs

 Needs are the central element of Nonviolent Communication.
-The key distinction for needs is between needs and strategies.
+The key distinction for needs is between **needs** and **strategies**.
 In Nonviolent Communication needs are *abstract* and sometimes even thought of as universal to every human being.
 Strategies are the things that fulfill needs.
 For most needs there is more than one strategy to fulfill it (although most people have a preferred strategy).
 For example you can fulfill your need for learning and growth through online courses, books, talking to expert and colleagues, etc. You can fulfill your need for an comfortable temperature through clothing, opening the windows, getting a fan, moving around to get warm or changing the AC settings.
 From the temperature example you can see that conflict arise over *strategies* (e.g. someone opening the window or turning the heating on), while people can agree on a common shared need (for a comfortable temperature).

 If you want to check if something is more of a need or more of a strategy, check if it involves a specific action, item, time, place or person.
 If